logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ```

 {% hint style="info" %}
-**Note:**  If you skip this step, the LOGIQ server automatically generates a CA and a pair of client and server certificates for you to use.
+**Note:**  If you skip this step, the Apica Ascent server automatically generates a CA and a pair of client and server certificates for you to use.
 You can retrieve them from the ingest server pods under the folder`/flash/certs.`
 {% endhint %}

 The following table describes the Helm options passed in the install command.